-All of these circumstances inevitably mean that you need a good approach that is well thought through.
-It also means that you need to give your sales efforts time to bear fruit.
-Whilst you might get lucky early on, it’s likely that the time between initial contact and success may require a significant number of calls, possibly emails and certainly meetings.
+Whilst the above is important, you also need to give your sales efforts time to bear fruit.
+Whilst you might get lucky early on, it’s likely that the period between initial contact and success may require a significant number of calls, possibly emails, and certainly meetings.

 Let’s take the maths and look at the ROI.
 Whist I never advocate throwing good money after bad, I do recommend a systematic approach and a clear strategy that has time to work.

 There are lots of factors that make or break telemarketing success but let’s take a look at a worst-case and a reasonable case ROI.
 In every case below, we have completely ignored the lifetime value of a customer.
 This is incorrect.
 Good customers provide revenue over many years and this revenue should be included in the sales value below to provide an even stronger argument.

 - Conversion rate from meeting to sale: 10% i.e. it requires 10 Meetings to achieve one sale of £50,000

 - Number of days telemarketing to generate each meeting = 3

 - So, 30 days calling and research = 1 sale

 Clearly, the cost per calling day or cost per meeting is crucial here.
 However, there’s no reason why, over time, you can’t generate returns of 5 or 10 to one if not much more.
 And what if you only need 5 meetings to convert?
 And, what happens if the calling generates 1 valid lead every day?
 Then the ROI shoots up further even before considering future revenue.

 Of course, we have some clients where the value of sales is much lower.
 But we also have campaigns where we deliver several new business meetings each day, not one every 3 days as in the illustration above.
 And, in many cases, the revenue opportunity is significantly higher.